singlestore-labs/singlestore-wasm-toolkit/docs/src/Tutorial-Setup-Local.md

 - *(Optional)* If you would like to use the testing tool [`writ`](https://github.com/singlestore-labs/writ) and the deployment tool [`pushwasm`](https://github.com/singlestore-labs/pushwasm), please follow the installation instructions in their respective repositories and ensure they are in your `$PATH`.

+For a more detailed walkthrough on setting up for local development, also consider checking out David Lee's blog entry [here](https://www.singlestore.com/blog/locally-create-wsm-udfs-rust-singlestoredb).

 Next, let's pick an [example](Tutorial-Examples.md) to work through.